auroraGPT-ANL/inference-gateway/README.md

 *   `strategy`: Configure how tasks are managed.

 See [sophia-vllm-config-template.yaml](./compute-endpoints/sophia-vllm-config-template.yaml) for a detailed example.
+See [local-vllm-endpoint.yaml](./compute-endpoints/local-vllm-endpoint.yaml) for an example configured for local execution.
 Refer to [Globus Compute Endpoint Docs](https://globus-compute.readthedocs.io/en/latest/endpoints.html) for all options.

 **After configuring `config.yaml`:**